JaBarosin/kind-setup/README.md

 1. **Update and install vmtools + curl**
 ```sh
 sudo apt update && sudo apt upgrade -y
 ```
+*If "Could not get lock" error occurs, check to see if Software Updater is already running in background.*
 ```sh
 sudo apt install open-vm-tools curl -y
 ```